-I have placed this class of (age)
+I have placed this class of

-(kids-yearlings-milkers)
+• (age) (breed)

+(kids-yearlings-milk ers)

-ONE is placing over TWO because she is:
+ONE is placing over TWO

-a. b.
+a b

-(She does grant to TWO
+(She does grant to TWO)

-TWO is placing over THREE because she is:
+TWO is placing over THF a.

-a. b.
+b

-b.
-(She will yield to THREE
+(She will yield to THREE)

-THREE is placing over FOUR because:
+THREE is placing over Fo

-a. b.
+b

 She grants to FOUR

-FOUR, while standing in last place today, must be commended for her
+FOUR, while standing in for her last place today, mu '

-EVALUATION OF DEFECTS E.
+E. EVALUATION OF DEFECTS